 Hotel: The hotel comprises of 23 deluxe rooms and 22 standard rooms, so it is a not a large hotel.
 This is another reason why this is a favourite.
 With only 45 rooms, the hotel never feels crowded, even when full.
 The hotel grounds are not very large, but neat and tidy with many tropical trees providing plenty of shade.
 The hotel has direct access to the beach, with most of the rooms being less than a minute’s walk from the beach.

 Rooms: Both standard and deluxe room all have hot water, air conditioning, fan and mini fridge.
 The deluxe rooms in addition have a TV, DVD player and a locker.

 Food: Breakfast, lunch and dinner is usually served in the main restaurant.
 During peak season, the food is served as a buffet.
 There is a great selection available, including local and international cuisine.
 If you prefer to eat closer to the sea, the beach bar also serves lunch and dinner.
 (Although, do watch out for sand flies if you are here in the evening.
 You won’t feel the bites until the following morning, when they swell up – cover up and be liberal with the insect spray!)
 During the off peak season, food is served from the a la carte menu.
-The food here is sumptuous and caters to every pallet.
-It sits among the very best food we’ve eaten in Sri Lanka (or anywhere for that matter), and I, for one always leave a a couple of kilos heavier than when I arrived .
+The food here is sumptuous and caters to every palate.
+It sits among the very best food we’ve eaten in Sri Lanka (or anywhere for that matter), and I for one, always leave a a couple of kilos heavier than when I arrive.

 Website: Nilaveli Beach Hotel